Skip to content

 Etcd Talos snapshot Daily

-Talos configs Git (talhelper) On change
+Talos version pins Git (talos/talenv.yaml) On change

 Kubernetes manifests Git (Flux) On change